Vuedo/vuedo/README.md

 ## Technical Description

-You can find a technical description and a list with the libraries used in development [here](https://github.com/Vuedo/vuedo/wiki/Technical-Description).
+You can find the technical description and a list with the libraries used in development [here](https://github.com/Vuedo/vuedo/wiki/Technical-Description).

 ## Documentation